vmkdaily/vFlux-Stats-Kit/README.md

 This kit supports the latest InfluxDB v0.11 and latest Grafana 2.6, on both Windows or Linux.
 For best performance use the latest Powershell and PowerCLI.

 ## VMware VSAN
 This kit does not support VMware VSAN stats.
-If you need those feel free to write your own using the API or use the amazing and simple pre-made appliance by [Sexi Graf](http://www.sexigraf.fr/).
+If you need those feel free to write your own using the API, PowerCLI, or use the amazing and simple pre-made appliance by [Sexi Graf](http://www.sexigraf.fr/).

 ## Requirements
 You'll need at least one Windows box with VMware PowerCLI installed.
 This should be a dependable device as you will likely run this as a scheduled task.<br>